Best noise-canceling true wireless earbuds of 2020

 Water-resistant: Yes (IPX4 rating -- sweat-resistant and splashproof).

-Even if they don't sound as magical as you'd hope a $249 model would, the AirPods Pro still manage to be a great pair of truly wireless earphones.
+Even if they don't sound as magical as you'd hope a $249 model would, the AirPods Pro still manage to be a great pair of true wireless noise-canceling earphones.
 That's largely due to their winning design and fit, improved bass performance, effective noise canceling and excellent call quality.
-Yeah, they're expensive at $250, but the good news is you'll use them so much you'll probably wear the battery down -- it does degrade over time and isn't replaceable -- and have to buy a new pair in 18 to 24 months if you don't lose them first.
+Yeah, these high-quality headphones are expensive at $250, but the good news is you'll use them so much you'll probably wear the battery down -- it does degrade over time and isn't replaceable -- and have to buy a new pair of earbuds in 18 to 24 months if you don't lose them first.
 Read our Apple AirPods Pro review.

 Read: Best true-wireless earbuds under $100